hsarfraz/Oxford-Python-pt-1-2/README.md

   * Input: `print("Hello" + "World)`
   * Output: HelloWorld

+### Static vs. Dynamic Languages

+* Python is **dynamically typed** (type checked at run-time).
+The variables can initially be assigned a value of one type, and then be reassigned a value of a different type
+* **Statically typed** languages (ex.
+C, C++, C#, Java) checks types at compile-time and only allows values of the same type to be assigned

 Week 2: Python basics: built-in types, functions and methods, if statement

 Week 3: Python data structures: list, dictionaries, tuples; for...in loops